automenta/mb7/doc/README.vsn.md

 ### NObjects: The Universal Thread

-By 2026, the NObject has solidified as SemanticScribe’s heartbeat—a single entity that holds text, tags, and metadata, adapting to any purpose.
+By 2026, the NObject has solidified as Netention’s heartbeat—a single entity that holds text, tags, and metadata, adapting to any purpose.
 A note becomes a task with a `"task"` tag; a profile emerges with `"profile"`.
 This unification, now a cornerstone, dissolves old distinctions between documents, tasks, and profiles, letting users focus on ideas, not categories.